| Schooling the Poor

 education offers, but only about 10% succeed.
 Modern education is

-failed 90% are in-between people, not suited to the modern world
+failed 90% are in-between people, neither suited to the modern

-or their local culture.
-They are depressed and purposeless, vulnerable
+nor their local culture.
+They are cast adrift, depressed and

 to drugs, alcohol, debt, exploitation, prostitution, etc.

 tragedies of schooling is how it has ripped people out from nature and